aws-samples/aws-deep-learning-ami-ubuntu-dcv-desktop/gen-ai-inference-testing/README.md

 Enabling `trust-remote-code` allows the model repository to execute arbitrary Python code during model loading.
 Only enable this for models from trusted sources (official HuggingFace repositories from verified organizations like Microsoft, Meta, Mistral, etc.).

 **Solution**:
-To enable support for models with custom code, modify the vLLM configuration:
+To enable support for models with custom code, modify the configuration based on your inference server:

+#### For OpenAI Server or Triton Inference Server (vLLM)

 **File**: `openai_server/vllm/run.sh` (or `triton_inference_server/vllm/run.sh` for Triton)